tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 ```

-Interpreting the output, a test statistic (`DW`) close to 1 and a low p-value indicate strong positive serial correlation in the error terms.
+Interpreting the output, a test statistic (`DW`) close to 1 and a low p-value indicate a strong positive serial correlation in the error terms.

 {{% tip %}}